Eric P. Schwartz

-Eric Paul Schwartz (born 1957) is the current president of Refugees International and former United States Assistant Secretary of State for Population, Refugees, and Migration.
+Eric Paul Schwartz (born 1957) is the former president of Refugees International and former United States Assistant Secretary of State for Population, Refugees, and Migration.

 Biography

 Schwartz has had a three-decade career focused on humanitarian and human rights issues.
 He was educated at Binghamton University, receiving a B.A. in Political Science; at the Woodrow Wilson School of Public and International Affairs, receiving an M.P.A. with a specialization in International Relations; and at the New York University School of Law, receiving a J.D.

 After law school, Schwartz worked for the human rights organization Asia Watch (now the Asia Division of Human Rights Watch).
 In 1989, he became a staff consultant of the United States House Foreign Affairs Subcommittee on Asia and the Pacific.
 He worked there until 1993, when he moved to the United States National Security Council, serving in a variety of functions, with his senior most title being Senior Director and Special Assistant to the President for Multilateral and Humanitarian Affairs.
 There, he played a role in drafting the Clinton Administration's response to a number of peacekeeping, humanitarian and refugee issues, including U.S. involvement in the United Nations Transitional Administration in East Timor, the deployment of U.S. forces to train peacekeeping forces in West Africa, the resettlement of Kurdish refugees from Northern Iraq, resettlement of Vietnamese boat people, the safe haven effort for Haitian refugees in 1994, and U.S. relief efforts in Central America and Kosovo.
 He left the National Security Council in 2001.

 From 2001 to 2003, Schwartz held fellowships at the Woodrow Wilson Center, the United States Institute of Peace, and the Council on Foreign Relations.
 At the Council on Foreign Relations, he directed the Independent Task Force on Post-Conflict Iraq, working closely with co-chairs Thomas R. Pickering and James R. Schlesinger.
 He also was a contributor to the International Commission on Intervention and State Sovereignty's Responsibility to Protect Project.